moleculerjs/site/source/docs/contributing.md

 3. Edit `src/index.js` and implement the logic.

-4. For developing use the `dev` mode (it starts your module with `example/simple/index.js`)
+4. For development use the `dev` mode (it starts your module with `example/simple/index.js`)

     ```bash
     $ npm run dev
     ```

-    or continuous test mode
+    or the continuous test mode

     ```bash
     $ npm run ci
     ```

-4. Create tests in `test/unit/index.spec.js` & cover the full source.
+5. Create tests in `test/unit/index.spec.js` & cover the full source.

     ```bash
     $ npm test
     ```

-5. If it's done and you think it will be useful many developers [tell us!](https://github.com/ice-services/moleculer/issues)
+6. If it's done and you think it will be useful other users, [tell us!](https://github.com/ice-services/moleculer/issues)

 ## Reporting Issues

 When you encounter some problems when using Moleculer, you can find the solutions in [FAQ](faq.html) or ask us on [Gitter](https://gitter.im/ice-services/moleculer).
 If you can't find the answer, please report it on [GitHub Issues](https://github.com/ice-services/moleculer/issues).

+Thank you!